This January, I had the opportunity to experience the Carnival Chef’s Table during my seven-night cruise aboard Carnival Celebration.

 The current cost for The Chef’s Table on Carnival Celebration is $99 per person, not including an automatic gratuity of 18 percent (A total of $117 per guest).

-This price is always subject to change, so be sure to look into the exact cost for your voyage for the most up-to-date information.
+This price is always subject to change, so be sure to look into the exact cost of your voyage for the most up-to-date information.

 Once you are confirmed for the Carnival Chef’s Table, you’ll receive a letter in your cabin welcoming you to the experience and telling you where your meeting point is.
 On Carnival Celebration, at least currently, the meeting point is at the JavaBlue Café.